 No doubt about that — running an event is a huge, huge undertaking on so many levels.
-There’s just too many things to take care of:
+There’s just too many things to manage, organize, and take care of:

 - Plus a whole bunch of things I’m merely aware of